aleksaToljic/aleksaToljic/README.md

 # Hi 👋

-I'm frontend engineer, in crypto since 2018, I return to web2 from time to time and I love Open source projects, big fan of Storybook and UI components
+I'm frontend engineer, in crypto since 2018, I return to web2 from time to time and I love Open source projects, big fan of Storybook, UI components and accessibility

 # Open source projects